shibayashihiro/healingpathwaymassage/wp-content/plugins/wpforms-lite/readme.txt

 * Questions CAPTCHA - Great for Preventing Contact Form Spam
 * Math CAPTCHA - Great for Preventing Contact Form Spam
 * Likert Scale - Great for Survey Forms
+* hCAPTCHA - Great for Preventing Contact Form Spam
+* Cloudflare Turnstile - Great for Preventing Contact Form Spam
 * Signature Field - Great for Contracts and Booking Forms
 * Net Promoter Score (NPS Field) - Great for Survey Forms
 * Google ReCAPTCHA - Great for Preventing Contact Form Spam
-* hCAPTCHA - Great for Preventing Contact Form Spam
-* Cloudflare Turnstile - Great for Preventing Contact Form Spam

-Here is a list of our Payment Fields that will help you create a order form, donation form, booking form, and other payment forms:
+Here is a list of our Payment Fields that will help you create an order form, donation form, booking form, and other payment forms:

 * Single Item
 * Multiple Items